 It’s also worth noting that whilst Airalo eSIMs cover your data needs, the majority of them do not support voice calls or SMS messaging.
 You can use voice services like Skype over data, as well as Whatsapp, but if you think you will need to make and receive a lot of local calls then a local SIM might be a better option.

-Finally, eSIMs cannot be transferred between devices.
+Another thing to be aware of is that eSIMs cannot be transferred between devices.
 This normally isn’t going to be an issue for most of us, but if you happen to travel with multiple smartphones and also happen to switch SIMs between them for some reason, this isn’t something you can do with an eSIM as they are locked to the device.

 Airalo Discount Code